ShimmyMySherbet/YoutubeDownloader/README.md

 To view screen shots of this project, got to the [Wiki Page](https://github.com/ShimmyMySherbet/YoutubeDownloader/wiki)

 It is recomeneded to go over the contents of the [Wiki](https://github.com/ShimmyMySherbet/YoutubeDownloader/wiki) pior to usage.
-(NOTE: Wiki out of date.
-I will get around to updating it.)

 # Downloads:
 If you do not wish to compile this project yourself, you can download the Windows Binary here: